unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-EsriMaps.md

 An existing sample app that showcases the controls is available [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MauiEmbedding/ArcGisApp).

 > [!NOTE]
-> For this sample you can don't need to have a license, because it's just a demo and for development purposes.
+> For this sample you don't need to have a license, because it's just a demo and for development purposes.

 ## Installation

-In order to use the MapView control, you first need to create an account via the [ArcGIS Developers portal](https://developers.arcgis.com/sign-up/) and depending on the use of location services, you may also need an API kwy.
+In order to use the MapView control, you first need to create an account via the [ArcGIS Developers portal](https://developers.arcgis.com/sign-up/), and depending on the use of location services, you may also need an API key.
 This walkthrough does not require a license or an API key to run.

 ## Getting Started

 1. Create a new application using the `unoapp` template, enabling .NET MAUI Embedding.
-In this case we're going to use the Blank template (`-preset blank`) and include .NET MAUI Embedding support (`-maui`).
+In this case, we're going to use the Blank template (`-preset blank`) and include .NET MAUI Embedding support (`-maui`).

     ```
     dotnet new unoapp -preset blank -maui -o MauiEmbeddingApp